pikvm/pikvm/pages/mouse.md

 When using relative mode, the browser will exclusively capture your mouse when you click on the stream window in Pi-KVM once.
 When you press `Esc`, the browser releases the mouse.

-:exclamation: Currently, relative mouse mode is not supported by [Pi-KVM VNC server](vnc.md).
+:exclamation: Currently, the relative mouse mode is not supported by [Pi-KVM VNC server](vnc.md) yet.
 The reason is that none of the recommended clients support the [QEMU Pointer Motion Change](https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst#qemu-pointer-motion-change-pseudo-encoding) extension.
 We expect to implement this in [TigerVNC](https://github.com/TigerVNC/tigervnc/issues/619).

-:exclamation: This mode is also not supported by mobile browsers.
+:exclamation: The relative mode is also not supported by mobile browsers.

 # Enabling relative mouse on v2 platform (OTG HID)
 * Switch filesystem to RW-mode using command `rw`.